INSIGHT-Little-known Hollywood investor poised to score with Twitter IPO

 Over the past two years, Suhail Rizvi, founder of New York private equity firm Rizvi Traverse Management, has quietly amassed a stake of more than 15 percent in the microblogging phenomenon for himself and his investors at a cost of more than $1 billion, according to three people with knowledge of his investments.

-While Rizvi was known to be an investor in Twitter, the extent of his involvement had not previously been reported.

-Twitter made its IPO registration documents public late Thursday, setting the stage for the most closely watched initial public offering since Facebook’s in 2012.
-Rizvi Traverse is listed as one of the institutional shareholders with at least a 5 percent ownership stake, but no further details were disclosed.
+The previously unknown extent of Rizvi’s involvement in Twitter comes as the eight-year-old company prepares for Silicon Valley’s biggest coming-out-party since Facebook Inc in 2012.

-The shares Rizvi purchased were distributed among investors via multiple vehicles, sources said, and the size of his personal stake is not known.
+Twitter will soon file its IPO registration document with U.S. securities regulators, revealing the identities of top shareholders.
+Because the shares Rizvi purchased are distributed among investors via multiple vehicles, it is unclear whether the filing will list Rizvi or his individual investors.
+The size of his personal stake has not been disclosed.

 Rizvi declined to comment for this article.
-Sacca, a longtime friend, gave him an entree into tech investing in 2011 - when Twitter was still struggling to make money.
-From there, Rizvi scored stakes in some of the most sought-after Internet startups, from Facebook Inc before it went public to Square and Flipboard.
+Sacca, a longtime friend, gave him an entree into tech investing in 2011 - when Twitter was still struggling to make money - and from there, Rizvi scored stakes in some of the most sought-after Internet startups, from Facebook Inc before it went public to Square and Flipboard.

 Rizvi’s string of tech deals came amid intense competition among hedge funds and private equity investors to secure shares in startups, highlighted by Russian billionaire Yuri Milner’s 2009 investment in Facebook.